-In case of a solid heat transfer rate in conduction explained by a formula for steady state condition given by Fourier’s Law
+In the case of a solid heat transfer rate in conduction explained by a formula for steady state condition given by Fourier’s Law

-In case of a solid heat transfer rate in conduction explained by a formula for steady state condition given by Fourier’s Law
+In the case of a solid heat transfer rate in conduction explained by a formula for steady state condition given by Fourier’s Law

-This says the rate of heat flow per unit area is given by the product of thermal conductivity of the substance to the temperature gradient of length, n.
+This says the rate of heat flow per unit area is given by the product of the thermal conductivity of the substance to the temperature gradient of length, n.

-The above equation is written for ∆T of temperature difference (T1, T2) and B thickness of a solid where ∆T exist is q/A=k. ∆T/B
+The above equation is written for ∆T of temperature difference (T1, T2) and B thickness of a solid where ∆T exists is q/A=k. ∆T/B

-A property for liquids has been introduced for calculation of heat flow from solid to liquid, which is derived from Fourier’s law of conduction where the term B thickness is incorporated into the term k and a term called heat-transfer coefficient is generalized the reason is fluid thickness cannot be measured accurately.
+A property for liquids has been introduced for the calculation of heat flow from solid to liquid, which is derived from Fourier’s law of conduction where the term B thickness is incorporated into the term k and a term called heat-transfer coefficient is generalized the reason is fluid thickness cannot be measured accurately.

-Thermal resistance is the inverse of heat transfer coefficient.
-In a heat exchanger heat is transferred from a hot liquid to solid tube and from tubes to cooled liquid.
-Thus this coefficient is specified as individual heat transfer coefficient with respect to hot and cool liquid streams and referred inside heat transfer coefficient and outside heat transfer coefficient.
+Thermal resistance is the inverse of the heat transfer coefficient.
+In a heat exchanger heat is transferred from a hot liquid to a solid tube and from tubes to cooled liquid.
+Thus this coefficient is specified as individual heat transfer coefficient with respect to hot and cool liquid streams and referred to inside heat transfer coefficient and outside heat transfer coefficient.

 The rate of heat transfer by convection under steady-state conditions: Q = h A ∆T